Are you an ambitious creative who’s hungry for more success and a life on your own terms?

 No – the course can help you get an idea off the ground.
 The material we teach will give you a head start when you are ready to do promotion.

-How is this course different to other PR courses?
+How is this course different to other self-promotion courses?

 Other PR or marketing courses often teach a box-ticking process of ‘how to promote yourself’.
 Our approach offers strategies but focuses first and foremost on who you are as an individual and how to develop an awareness of your unique personality.
 This builds confidence from the inside out so that you can feel more authentic when you communicate.